theobald-software/kb.theobald-software.github.io/content/_bapis/how-to-read-data-from-cluster-fields-in-the-tables-pcl1-and-pcl2-payroll.md

 weight: 8
 ---

+{: .box-warning}
+**Warning: Deprecated articles** <br>
+You are using the old version of the knowledge base.<br>
+Make sure to use the knowledge base within the new [Theobald Software HelpCenter](https://helpcenter.theobald-software.com/).

 Check out our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

 Data from SAP HCM tables PCL1 and PCL2 can only be extracted using the Xtract BAPI component.
 Data extraction via Xtract Table component is not supported.